RohitSth/xploverse_flutter/README.md

 - [Contributing](#contributing)

 ## Overview
-Xploverse enables users to view events on a map, get detailed information, purchase tickets, and even navigate to event locations.
+Xploverse enables users to view events on a map, get detailed information, book tickets, and even navigate to event locations.
 The app leverages Google Maps for geolocation and Firebase for backend data storage.
 Event organizers can create and manage events directly through the app, and all users benefit from a secure authentication process.

 ## Features
 - **Event Map View**: Visualize all available events on an interactive map.
 - **Event Creation and Management**: Organizers can easily create, manage, and schedule events.
 - **Ticket Booking**: Users can book tickets within the app, which generates a QR code for event entry.
-- **User Authentication**: Secure login for users, organizers, and admins.
+- **User Authentication**: Secure login for users, and organizers.
 - **Navigation to Event**: Users can view the route to events directly from the app.
 - **Customizable Markers**: Event locations on the map are marked with the Xploverse logo.